-We consider your attack to be unwarrantable and go.
-Ah, necessity is a vile thing, and makes villains of uncalled for.
+We consider your attack to be unwarrantable and uncalled for.
 We are pained that it should have been us all.
-Many mothers wish their daughters may die made to undo that good which your speech would and not grow up to become the victims of the suffering otherwise have effected.
-Had you attacked, by fair life of sin that awaits them.
-Many fathers wish their argument, 'the very foolish petition,' we should have applauded your candour and straightforwardness; but, instead of doing this-instead of pointing out the innocently wonder why they are made to suffer so much 'foolishness' of the petition, you conjured up a supcold and hunger, and with the voice of first nature im- posed author for the purpose, it would appear, of This is no time to relax our exertions for liberty, when altered by the request of Mr. Dancombe, and the cor- manity and decency towards foreigners, if poor!
-It plore their parents to get them food from the abundance maligning his motives, and misrepresenting the chawhich they see every where around them?
-How many racter of the Chartists generally.
-Your attack was the common comforts and necessaries of life.
-Where is parents commit suicide, or destroy their children, or evidently made in the same spirit as that which you
+Many mothers wish their daughters may die made to undo that good which your speech would otherwise have effected.
+Had you attacked, by fair argument, 'the very foolish petition,' we should have of wrongs which it has taken a thousand years to erect ter on Tuesday; and Bury on Wednesday.
+My other be thrown over the last inmate of a parish grave. applanded your candour and straightforwardness; but, instead of doing this-instead of pointing out the foolishness of the petition, you conjured up a supmaligning his motives, and misrepresenting the chathousands of our fellow creatures are dying for want of rected edition will appear in the next Star. racter of the Chartists generally.
+Your attack was evidently made in the same spirit as that which you condemned.

 What proof had you that the author of the petition was 'a malignant and cowardly demagogue?'
 The petition affords no such proof.
-It was drawn up by the Executive of the National Charter Association.
-It expressed our sentiments; though if we had had the drawing of it up, in the first place, we might a burst of execration from every patriot tongue.
-Where "Soul, thou hast much goods laid up for many years, have differently worded it, thinking it best to give no have differently worded it, thinking it best to give no is the Englishman that has recognized the insults an Irish Ministerial paper, that Mr. Quintin Dick, if they die, they are buried like rotten cattle at Bow pretext for the enemy to cavil about the principles. and libels that were put forth by Mr. Thomas But whatever petition may be presented in the Com-Wishing an answer as soon as convenient,
+It was drawn up by the Executive of the National Charter Associahad the drawing of it up, in the first place, we might pretext for the enemy to cavil about the principles. and libels that were put forth by Mr. Thomas the Member for Maldon, has transferred a sum of Common?
+Is not this horrible?
+Can our Exeter But whatever petition may be presented in the Com- Babington Macaulay, on the above mentioned de- £95,000 from the British to the Irish funds, as a Hall saints-our missionaries-our guides to heaven

-I am respectfully yours, G. M. BARTLETT.
-Bath, May 17, 1842.
+Wishing an answer as soon as convenient.
+I am respectfully yours, Bath, May 17, 1842.

 P.S.
 I enclose the names and resolution.
-The above in hopeless helplessness wish for some swift disease to is written at the request of the National Charter Asso-
+The above